 Now you know not to add bulky layers under your child’s car seat harness.
 Can you wear a jacket in car seat?
 The same applies to adults and booster riders using the seatbelt!
 A puffy coat adds space between your body and the seatbelt, and space means more movement during a hard stop or a crash.
-Remove outer layers before you buckle yourself in, so that the seatbelt fits properly right against your body.
+Follow these layering tips: remove outer layers before you buckle yourself in, so that the seatbelt fits properly right against your body.
 Everyone in the car will be safest this way!

 Don’t remove layers while driving.

 If you get hot while driving, pull over or change the heat controls.
-Do not remove your coat or gloves while driving.
+Do not remove your hats, gloves or coat while driving.
 And, especially, don’t try to remove your child’s garments while cruising down the road!
 Distracted driving is extremely dangerous.
 Even more dangerous when it involves taking your hands or eyes off the road!

 Layer up all over!

-In extreme cold, it’s important to cover all parts of your body.
+In extreme cold, it’s important to cover all parts of your body (also avoid dry skin!).
 Don’t forget to add layers of insulation or synthetic insulation to your head, feet, hands, and even face if necessary.
 Of course, this is also true for your little ones.
 Warm socks (think wool socks that regulate body heat), the right shoes, quality gloves, a good hat, and a carefully placed scarf can help keep you warm and safe when the temperature drops.

 It’s important to prioritize safety when bundling up this winter season!